gabebravo/acoustic-content-app/README.md

 - git clone or download zip from github
 - run npm i or yarn from root directory
+- run npm start or yarn start from root directory
 - the app should load on [http://localhost:3000/](http://localhost:3000/)

 #### Technology Used :